Pensions and ISAs

 Timeframes

 • Pensions are designed for the long-term, helping you save for retirement.
-If it is likely you will need to access your money in the short term, then placing money into a Pension is not preferable.
+If it is likely you will need to access your money in the short term, then placing money into a Pension may not be appropriate.

 ISAs

-There are, of course, other variables that should be considered, and pensions in particular can be of a complex nature that require technical planning.
+There are, of course, other variables that should be considered, and pensions in particular can be complex and may require technical planning.

 Clear Filter